Donald Michie: Early life and education

 Michie was born in Rangoon, Burma.
 He attended Rugby School and won a scholarship to study classics at Balliol College, Oxford.
 In early 1943, however, looking for some way to contribute to the war effort, Michie instead attempted to enrol on a Japanese language course in Bedford for intelligence officers.
 On arrival, it transpired that he had been misinformed, and instead he trained in cryptography, displaying a natural aptitude for the subject.
 Six weeks later, he was recruited to Bletchley Park and was assigned to the "Testery", a section which tackled a German teleprinter cipher.
 During his time at Bletchley Park he worked with Alan Turing, Max Newman and Jack Good.
 Michie and Good were on the initial staff of the Newmanry.

-Fom 1945 to 1952 he studied at Balliol College, Oxford.
+From 1945 to 1952 he studied at Balliol College, Oxford.
 He received his Doctor of Philosophy (D Phil) degree for research in mammalian genetics, in 1953.

 Career and research

-In 1960, he developed the Matchbox Educable Noughts And Crosses Engine (MENACE), one of the first programs capable of learning to play a perfect game of noughts and crosses.
+In 1961, he developed the Matchbox Educable Noughts And Crosses Engine (MENACE), one of the first programs capable of learning to play a perfect game of noughts and crosses ('tic-tac-toe').
 Since computers were not readily available at this time, Michie implemented his program with about 304 matchboxes, each representing a unique board state.
 Each matchbox was filled with coloured beads, representing a different move in that board state.
 The quantity of a colour indicated the "certainty" that playing the corresponding move would lead to a win.
 The program was trained by playing hundreds of games and updating the quantities of beads in each matchbox depending on the outcome of each game.

 Michie was director of the University of Edinburgh's Department of Machine Intelligence and Perception (previously the Experimental Programming Unit) from its establishment in 1965.
 The machine intelligence unit predated the university's computer science unit.
 He remained at Edinburgh until 1985.

 When he left to found The Turing Institute in Glasgow, alongside Peter Mowforth and Tim Niblett.
 In 1984, the institute worked under contract from Radian Corp to develop code for the Space Shuttle auto-lander.
 The code was developed with an inductive rule generator, Rulemaster, using training examples from a NASA simulator.
 The Turing Institute was involved with a series of advanced robotics projects including robot navigation, robot sensing and using robots to learn the naïve physics of handling objects through random play.

 Active in the research community into his eighties, he devoted the last decade of his life to the UK charity The Human Computer Learning Foundation, and worked with Stephen Muggleton, Claude Sammut, Richard Wheeler, and others on natural language systems and theories of intelligence.
 In 2007 he was completing a series of scientific articles on the Sophie Natural Language System and a book manuscript entitled "Jehovah's Creatures".
 Michie invented the memoisation technique.

 He was founder and Treasurer of the Human-Computer Learning Foundation, a UK registered charity.